GSTR-1 – Return Filing, Format, Eligibility & Rules

 d.
 How to revise GSTR-1?

-Return once filed cannot be revised.
-Any mistake made in the return can be rectified in the next periods (month/quarter) return.
-It means that if a mistake is made in September GSTR-1, rectification for the same can be made in October’s GSTR-1.
+A return once filed cannot be revised.
+Any mistakes made in the return can be corrected in the next period’s (month/quarter) return.
+For example, if an error occurs in September’s GSTR-1, it can be rectified in October’s GSTR-1.
+The same process applies to GSTR-5 for non-resident taxpayers

 e.
 Late Fees and Penalty